Sightseeing During the Nepal Bhutan Tour

 Dozens of majestic dzongs showcasing magnificent architecture can be witnessed while wandering the streets of Bhutan.

 Paro Valley has several stunning destinations that offer natural charm and cultural significance.
 The city is nestled at an altitude of over 5000m and boasts captivating beauty.
 Bhutan is known for its ancient temples and monasteries, and the most respected one in this valley is Jambey Lhakhang.
-You can also explore the pristine flora, fauna, dense forests, and diverse wildlife in national parks and reserves.
+You can also explore the pristine flora and fauna, dense forests, and diverse wildlife in national parks and reserves.

 Hiking in Bhutan